 - The setback from the river will reduce the developable land available.
-Biodiversity and riparian land issues will also require consideration. - The site is flood affected with low and high hazard and associated flood depth (0-1m) - The site is bushfire prone as it contains the vegetation category 1 and buffer area. - Road access will be required to be coordinated with the development of the landholding to the north.
+Biodiversity and riparian land issues will also require consideration. - The site is flood affected in the 1 in 100 year flood event (refer Figure 10-8) with low and high hazard and associated flood depth (0- 1m) (refer Figure 10-9). - The site is bushfire prone as it contains the vegetation category 1 and buffer area. - Road access will be required to be coordinated with the development of the landholding to the north.
 Access to any future lots from the Riverina Highway is likely to be discouraged by Roads and Maritime Services. - Potential for Aboriginal cultural heritage will require consideration.

 Notwithstanding the identified constraints, the site is an isolated and small rural zoned lot located within a desirable riverfront location.
 Given the small size, the site is not suitable for most types of extensive agriculture.
-Zoning for rural residential development would represent a logical extension the existing rural residential zone in an area of high demand and is therefore recommended.
+Zoning for large lot residential development would represent a logical extension to the existing large lot residential zone and could yield up to 6 additional large lot residential lots in an area of high demand.
+The area is therefore recommended for inclusion in the Strategy.